D34D9001/R4ND0M_73571NG/cpp/doc/stalker.md

               ━━━━━━━━━━━━━━━━━━━━━━━━━━━━
               ━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Stalker is a recon tool used to gather information on a target.
+`Stalker` is a recon tool used to gather information on a target.
 The user will need to know the name, last known city, and state of the target to search Stalkers database list.
-At the present version (v1.0.0), Stalker can search up to 18 databases to retrieve things such as: addresses, phone numbers, family, associates, social media accounts, email addresses and more.
+At the present version (v1.0.0), Stalker can search up to 18 databases to retrieve things such as: *addresses*, *phone numbers*, *family*, *associates*, *social media accounts*, *email addresses* and more.
-The creator of this program takes no responsibility, legal or otherwise for the users actions.
+>The creator of this program takes no responsibility, legal or otherwise for the users actions.
 Said users actions are their own and are in no way condoned or approved by the developer.
 The developer intends for this program to be used as a learning